 But I always thought they were too complicated to try at home, so I came up with this easy recipe.
 It makes the beef really tender and flavorful.
 Then after you cook your beef, all you do is throw it in a flour tortilla and fry it in a little oil in a frying pan and add your sides and toppings.
 So good and so easy.

 If you want a really good crockpot beans recipe to go with these chimichangas, please check out this one.
-This meat can also be used for just about any Hispanic shredded beef recipe, like burritos, taco or salad.
+This meat can also be used for just about any Hispanic shredded beef recipe, like burritos, tacos or salad.

 One of the things I like about this recipe is that it uses stew meat.
 This means it’s cheap and easy.
 It’s already cut up, and it’s usually one of the cheapest cuts of meat.
 Plus, it turns out super tender and juicy with this recipe.
 It isn’t always true that the stew meat is the cheapest cut of meat in the store.

 Look at the per-pound prices.
 Sometimes I think they charge to cut the stew meat up into such small pieces.
 I usually watch for sales and buy a rump roast on sale for about half the cost of stew meat and all I have to do is cut it up.
 I get out my electric knife and it makes the job really quick and easy.

 Any cut of beef no matter how cheap it is good for this recipe because it’s cooked in the crockpot.
 When the meat is cooked in the crockpot so slowly for such a long time, it gets very tender.
 That’s why I think a crock pot is such a budget-friendly investment.